 Children & Adults Health Programs Group

 The Children & Adults Health Programs Group (CAHPG) houses the Center’s children and adult-focused Medicaid work, including eligibility, enrollment and outreach activities, section 1115 demonstrations, and federal leadership of CHIP and BHP.
 CAHPG plays a leading role in working with states on the implementation of the Affordable Care Act’s Medicaid eligibility expansion to provide health coverage to low-income adults.
-The group also leads CMCS’ efforts to improve the quality of health care provided through Medicaid and CHIP.
+The group leads CMCS’ efforts to improve the quality of health care provided through Medicaid and CHIP.
+CAHPG also manages the agency’s relationships with Indian tribes and tribal providers and coordinates policy development affecting the American Indian/Alaska Native community.

 Disabled & Elderly Health Programs Group